The Changing Face of Marriage (and Divorce) in Illinois

 Procedurally, same-sex couples in Illinois will not be able to tie the knot immediately.
 The Religious Freedom and Marriage Fairness Act will become law once Gov. Pat Quinn signs (on November 20th), and it will go into effect next June.
 Once Illinois recognizes same-sex marriages, the validity of a same-sex marriages performed legally in another state which recognized same-sex marriages, will be upheld in Illinois.
 As a resident of Illinois, you may then seek a divorce as if you were an opposite sex couple married in another state and seeking a divorce in Illinois.

-In the unfortunate event that a divorce is inevitable, you should contact an experienced Geneva family law attorney to find out what your options are regarding divorce, custody proceedings, or any other questions you may have.
+contact an experienced Geneva family law attorney to find out what your options are regarding divorce, custody proceedings, or any other questions you may have.
 Experienced legal counsel will be in the best position to help you navigate the emerging issues and laws that come with same-sex marriage and divorce.